-Ride along biking trails.
+4. Ride along 4-miles of biking trails.

 There are also 4-miles of paved bike trails at Silver Falls Park.
 Information on bike trails can be obtained at the lodge in the South Falls Day use Area.

-Lodging at Silver Falls State Park.
+5. Stay at log cabins or campgrounds at Silver Falls State Park.

 The Silver Falls State Park has log cabins, camping grounds, two ranches (bunkhouses that can accommodate 75 people each) and a conference center with 4 group lodges and 10 cabins.
 Reserve a campsite or cabin.